-If your organization uses the Survey123 (for Pollinator Scorecard points) and/or ArcGIS Collector (for Sites and Management Areas) applications, then your data is automatically submitted to the Database (although you may need to manually "sync" data on your mobile device(s) if used offline).
+If your organization uses the Survey123 (for Pollinator Scorecard points), then your data is automatically submitted to the Database (although you may need to manually "sync" data on your mobile device(s) if used offline).

 If you have geospatial data from other sources (such as shapefiles, a file geodatabase, or other digital applications), you can bulk import these data into the Database using the Template Geodatabase and ArcGIS Pro, as described in this section.